FreeCAD/FreeCAD-documentation/wiki/Manual:The_FreeCAD_Interface.md

 -   **The 3D view** is the main component of the interface; it is where the objects you are working with are drawn and manipulated.
 You may have several views of the same document (or same objects), or several documents open at the same time.
 Each of these views may be individually undocked from the main window.
 You may select objects or parts of objects by clicking them, and you can pan, zoom and rotate the view with the mouse buttons.
 This will be explained further in the next chapter.

 In addition to the 3D view panel, the following information panels are available.
-They may be made visible or hidden by selecting them from {{MenuCommand|View → Panels}} .
+They may be made visible or hidden by selecting them from **View → Panels** .
 The name of the panel appears in the upper left corner of the panel when it is displayed:

 -   **The combo view** has two tabs:
     -   The Model tab shows you the contents and structure of your document above and the properties (or parameters) of the selected object(s) below.
 These properties are separated into two categories: